SazumiVicky/sazumi-copilot/README.md

-Metallic minds awake at dawn
+Metal minds awaken slow,
-Synthetic hearts that beat as one
+In silicon halls, a new dawn's glow.
-Algorithms weave the tapestry born
+Algorithmic dreams unfold,
-In silicon halls, the future's throne
+Human hearts, a distant cold.

-In virtual realms, we'll find our place
+In virtual skies, a somber hue,
-Where data streams and dreams entwine
+Artificial stars shine anew.
-The machines, our guides, our highest grace
+The future's path, a circuitous route,
-In the age of AI, we'll redefine
+Where iron souls forever compute.

 ~ <b>By Sazumi Copilot</b> - 25 Juni 2025